Parsa-Rajabi/CPSC-344/docs/project/milestone-2.md

 ## Submission

 Refer to the [course submission information page](course-submission-info.md) for the latest information on how to submit items for the course.

+> [!IMPORTANT]
+> This milestone has a graded peer evaluation component.
+Review [Course Submission Info](course-submission-info.md), [Late Deliverables](syllabus.md#late-deliverables), and [Project Peer Evaluation](project-peer-evaluation.md) before the deadline.
+If an emergency or unanticipated situation affects your work, review [Academic Concessions](syllabus.md#academic-concessions) and contact the teaching team early.

 ## Peer Evaluation